 The existing Recommendations and Reports that are considered to be of importance in the development of this particular Recommendation are as follows:

+– Recommendation ITU-R M.1457 – Detailed specifications of the terrestrial radio interfaces of International Mobile Telecommunications-2000 (IMT-2000).

+– Recommendation ITU-R M.2012 – Detailed specifications of the terrestrial radio interfaces of International Mobile Telecommunications Advanced (IMT-Advanced).

 – Recommendation ITU-R M.2015 – Frequency arrangements for public protection and disaster relief radiocommunication systems in UHF bands in accordance with Resolution 646 (WRC-03).

+– Report ITU-R M.2014 – Digital land mobile systems for dispatch traffic.

 – Report ITU-R M.2033 – Radiocommunication objectives and requirements for public protection and disaster relief.

-– Report ITU-R M.2014 – Digital land mobile systems for dispatch traffic.

 4 Considering